Peeping Times

 Peeping Times is a 1978 American comedy television special that aired on NBC on January 25, 1978.
 Co-produced, written and directed by Rudy De Luca and Barry Levinson, the special featured an early broadcast network appearance of David Letterman.
 David Frost was co-executive producer.
-The show was a spoof of TV news magazine programs.
+A spoof of TV news magazine programs, the show was part of Frost's new deal with NBC, which also called for a series of six weekly live interview shows to be done in prime-time beginning in May 1978.